core-wg/conditional-attributes/draft-ietf-core-conditional-attributes.md

 ###Maximum Evaluation Period (c.epmax) {#epmax}

-When present, the maximum evaluation period indicates the maximum time, in seconds, the server MAY wait between two consecutive measurements of the conditions of a resource.
-When the maximum evaluation period expires after the previous measurement, the server MUST immediately perform a new measurement.
+When present, Maximum Evaluation Period indicates the maximum time, in seconds, the server MAY wait between two consecutive evaluations of the conditions of a resource.
+When the value of Maximum Evaluation Period expires after the previous evaluation, the server MUST immediately perform a new evaluation.
 In the absence of this parameter, the maximum evaluation period is not defined and thus not used by the server.
-The maximum evaluation period MUST be greater than zero and MUST be greater than the minimum evaluation period parameter (if present) otherwise the receiver MUST return a CoAP error code 4.00 "Bad Request" (or equivalent).
+Maximum Evaluation Period MUST be greater than zero and MUST be greater than Minimum Evaluation Period (if present), otherwise the receiver MUST return a CoAP error code 4.00 "Bad Request" (or equivalent).

 ###Confirmable Notification (c.con) {#con}